atishay/eclectic-hugo-theme/README.md

 ## Settings
 * `Site.Params.CSP` Set true to enable CSP. *Please test with production environment flag with this*.
 In production prevents live reload.
+* `Site.Params.colorPickerEnabled` Enable color picker to help the user switch color themes as well as dark mode.
 * `Site.Params._topSubMenu` Setting to optimize the header generation speed.
 If the top menu has no submenu, set this to false.
 * `Site.Params.custom_css` - Custom CSS File for overrides.
 * `Site.Params.github` - Github link for the octocat on top right.